Leonardo-Boss/suckless-site/suckless.org/sucks.md

 Build Systems
 -------------

-* [cmake][11] (written in C++) - It is so huge and bloated that compilation takes more time than compiling GCC (!).
+* [cmake][11] (written in C++) - so huge and bloated, compilation takes longer than compiling GCC (!).
-  It's not even possible to use it to create freestanding Makefiles, since the generated Makefiles call back into the cmake binary itself.
+  It's not even possible to create freestanding Makefiles, since the generated Makefiles call back into the cmake binary itself.

 * [waf][12] and [scons][13] (both written in Python) - waf code is dropped
   into the compilee's build tree, so it does not benefit from updated versions